habin-isa/CV/README.md

 - Award of Excellence from Seoul National University June 2017, a bursary prize for my graduate show piece
 - Building kinetic and immersive installations
-  Using Arduino's, Raspberry pi's, sound and light
+  Using Arduino's, Raspberry pi's, sound and light - Dabbled in C++
 - Quite the pro in woodwork, metalwork, latex casting and plastics